danjfreit/catlike-graph/README.md

 # catlike-graph
-My take on the Catlike Coding Game Objects and Scripts tutorial, for practice and to cement my understanding of Unity.
+My take on the Catlike Coding *Building a Graph* tutorial, for practice and to cement my understanding of Unity.
 Find the tutorial here: https://catlikecoding.com/unity/tutorials/basics/building-a-graph/